florian-beetz/bachelor-thesis/thesis.md

 In contrast to +JPMS, OSGi bundles also have a certain life-cycle as shown in [@fig:osgi_lifecycle] [@Hall2011].
 Bundles first need to be installed, they then are resolved.
-They then can be started and stopped at runtime.
+Then they can be started and stopped at runtime.
 They also can be updated or even uninstalled at runtime.